valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 export default Search;
 ```
-Now, we are going to want to open our `actions` file in the `src` directory so we can create 2 new files called `searchActions.js` -- where we will keep our action functionality -- and `types.js` -- where we will store our 2 action types.
+Looking good!
+Now, we are going to want to open our `actions` file in the `src` directory so we can create 2 new files called `searchActions.js` – where we will keep our action functionality – and `types.js` – where we will store our 2 action types.

 Back in our `reducers` folder, we want to make `index.js` and `searchReducer.js` and we wrap up our file layout by adding `index.scss` to our `styles` folder.

 ## 🛑 PAUSE 🛑

-Take a breath and set aside a minute to look over the architecture of the files, here.
+Take a breath and set aside a few moments to look over the architecture of the files, here.
 Drink it in because this is as basic as it can get.
 In the `src` directory, we have our `store.js` which is purposely adjacent to our `App.js`.
 What the heck is a store?

-#### Store - an object that holds the entire state of an application.
+##### Store - an object that holds the entire state of an application.
 The only we way will be able to change the state within our **store** is going to be to **dispatch** one of our 2 **actions** to it.
+The store will be our **Single Source of Truth**.

 The `store.js` file is where we will set up our `store` object and empty `initialState` object.
 We will also import our middleware, `redux-thunk`.
-For those of us unfamiliar with **Redux Thunk** , it's a middleware that will help us call action creators that return a function instead of an action object.
+For those of us unaware of the magic behind [**Redux Thunk**](https://github.com/reduxjs/redux-thunk), it's a middleware that will help us call action creators that return a function instead of an action object.
 That function is going to be what will end up receiving our store's `dispatch({})` method which we'll be running into when we make our actions.
 Let's write it up the store, first.

-#### store.js
+##### src/store.js
 ```javascript
 import { createStore, applyMiddleware, compose } from 'redux';
 import thunk from 'redux-thunk';